dowithless/dowithless/README.md

-- 👋 Hi, I’m neo.dowithless
+- 👋 Hi, I’m neo
-- 👀 我在探索自由职业
+- 👀 I'm exploring freelancing
-- 🌱 我最近在尝试创建一些小产品
+- 🌱 I'm currently experimenting with creating small products
-- 💞️ 我在寻求AI, Web3领域的合作
+- 💞️ I'm looking to collaborate in AI and Web3 fields
-- 📫 你可以通过邮箱与我取得联系: neo.dowithless@gmail.com
+- 📫 You can reach me via email: neo.dowithless@gmail.com

 <!---
 dowithless/dowithless is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.